osrf/ros2multirobotbook/src/ui.md

     * Gtk
     * WPF (Windows only)

-Each of these frameworks has its own pros and cons, there isn't a "best" framework for all use cases.
-That being said, some frameworks are more suitable to integrate with RMF due to the technologies they are built upon, to understand why, let's take a brief overview at how a RMF UI application would work.
+Each framework has pros and cons and we do not feel there is a "best" framework for all use cases.
+That being said, some frameworks are more suitable to integrate with RMF due to their specific underlying technologies.
+To understand why, let's take a brief overview at how an RMF UI application would work.

 ## How does a RMF UI Application Work?